 Removing a Morgan Fuel Tank

-Removing a Morgan gas tank is easier than it looks, at least with the wood supported models.
-(Morgan had a brief try at metal supports which rusted away and then switched back to the trusty wooden planks.)
+Removing a Morgan gas tank is easier than it looks, at least with the wood supported models and even user than that with a Mulfab steel bracket kt.
+(Morgan had a brief try at metal floor which rusted away and then switched back to the wooden planks by the Mulfab idea is rustproof and a bracket, not a floor.)

 Detach the exterior fuel cap(s) by loosening the hose clamps accessible from the underside of the rear deck.
 Detach the fuel lines and sending unit.
 Then simply jack the car up and slide the supporting boards around after removing the appropriate securing bolts.
 You should be able to raise the tank enough to slide one board under the other and get the boards out.
 (You may have problems removing the bolts but at worst they are easily replaced.)
 With the boards out the tank will drop out out the bottom.